 They that tarry long at the wine; they that go to seek mixed wine.

 Drunkenness is sin.
 Drinking wine or mixed wine is not sin.
 Tarrying long at the wine, or drinking to excess, is the sin.
 Solomon gave his son a sober warning against drunkenness (Pr 23:29-35), which he had just identified by its numerous physical symptoms (Pr 23:29).
-Wine does not cause the problems of this context; it is abuse of wine that is condemned.
+Wine does not cause the problems of this context; abuse of wine causes them.

 Young men, because foolishness is bound in their hearts, are very vulnerable to excessive drinking (Pr 22:15; Eccl 11:10).
 A simple tour through a college town, even without visiting a frat house, reveals a large number of bars and other watering holes.
 Filled with the invincibility of youth and egging each other on, they chug themselves to folly and sin.

 The context is clearly drunkenness (Pr 23:29,33-35), which occurs by tarrying long at the wine, or staying and drinking too much (Is 5:11).
 The second clause is to be understood in light of the first clause, going to seek mixed wine beyond wise judgment (Pr 9:2).
 See Job 31:1, where thinking upon a maid is to be understood in a specific context of sin, and Matthew 6:34, where taking no thought for the morrow is to be understood as well of sin.